thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 The key lesson is to set the **`moduleId :  module.id`** in the `@Component` decorator!
 Without the **moduleId** setting, Angular 2 will look for our files in paths relative to the application root.

+> And don't forget the `"module": "commonjs"` in your **tsconfig.json**.

-And the beauty of this solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.
+The beauty of this component-relative-path solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.